poiyomi/PoiyomiDocs/docs/terms-of-service/terms-of-service.md

 :::info
 The following text below only applies if you are using **Poiyomi Pro**, which costs $10 USD/month.
 For more information, visit the [Patreon Page](https://www.patreon.com/poiyomi).
 :::

+A copy of the End-User License Agreement can be found in the Poiyomi Pro package in `Assets/_PoiyomiShaders/LICENSE` for further reading.
+But to put things simply:

 #### YOU CAN:
 - Create a game where the Shader is used, but the Source Code is not freely accessible to the end user.